viamrobotics/micro-rdk/examples/esp-idf-component/README.md

 # Using Micro-RDK as a library Example

-This example cover shows how to use the Micro-RDK into a new or existing ESP project.
+This example shows how to use the Micro-RDK in a new or existing ESP project.

 ## How to configure the example